Switched-mode power supply: Regulation

 A feedback circuit monitors the output voltage and compares it with a reference voltage.
 Depending on design and safety requirements, the controller may contain an isolation mechanism (such as an opto-coupler) to isolate it from the DC output.
 Switching supplies in computers, TVs and VCRs have these opto-couplers to tightly control the output voltage.

 Open-loop regulators do not have a feedback circuit.
 Instead, they rely on feeding a constant voltage to the input of the transformer or inductor, and assume that the output will be correct.
 Regulated designs compensate for the impedance of the transformer or coil.
 Monopolar designs also compensate for the magnetic hysteresis of the core.

-The feedback circuit needs power to run before it can generate power, so an additional non-switching power-supply for stand-by is added.
+The feedback circuit needs power to run before it can generate power, so an additional non-switching power supply for stand-by is added.

 Transformer design

 Any switched-mode power supply that gets its power from an AC power line (called an "off-line" converter) requires a transformer for galvanic isolation.
 Some DC-to-DC converters may also include a transformer, although isolation may not be critical in these cases.
-SMPS transformers run at high frequency.
-Most of the cost savings (and space savings) in off-line power supplies result from the smaller size of the high frequency transformer compared to the 50/60 Hz transformers formerly used.
+SMPS transformers run at high frequencies.
+Most of the cost savings (and space savings) in off-line power supplies result from the smaller size of the high-frequency transformer compared to the 50/60 Hz transformers formerly used.
 There are additional design tradeoffs.

 The terminal voltage of a transformer is proportional to the product of the core area, magnetic flux, and frequency.
 By using a much higher frequency, the core area (and so the mass of the core) can be greatly reduced.
 However, core losses increase at higher frequencies.
 Cores generally use ferrite material which has a low loss at the high frequencies and high flux densities used.
 The laminated iron cores of lower-frequency (<400 Hz) transformers would be unacceptably lossy at switching frequencies of a few kilohertz.
 Also, more energy is lost during transitions of the switching semiconductor at higher frequencies.
 Furthermore, more attention to the physical layout of the circuit board is required as parasitics become more significant, and the amount of electromagnetic interference will be more pronounced.